ChorusOne/chorus-one-sdk/book/build-your-staking-dapp/ethereum/overview.md

 })
 ```

+{% hint style="info" %}

+**Delegation Tracking**

+For more information on tracking and attributing staking transactions to specific sources, such as marketing campaigns or integration partners, refer to the [Delegation Tracking](./delegation-tracking.md) section.

+{% endhint %}

 ### Ensuring Correct Amount Format for Staking

 The `amount` parameter must be a string representing the amount of ETH to deposit.
 For example, `'1'` represents 1 ETH.